flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 These default weights cannot be changed in the aircraft at the moment.
 It is planned to provide an option to change these defaults with a future weights and balance flyPad EFB page.

-It possible to change these defaults by changing the simBrief airframe.
+It is possible to change these defaults by changing the simBrief airframe.

 To do this open your simBrief airframe on the simBrief website under "MY FLEET".